 If you want to record your screen on Windows 11 or Windows 10 without using any third-party software, you can use the built-in tool called Xbox Game Bar.
 This tutorial will provide you with a simple, step-by-step guide to record your screen and sound using Xbox Game Bar.

 How to record screen on Windows 11/10 with Xbox Game Bar

-- The recorded video will be saved as a MP4 file into “This PC > Videos > Captures” folder automatically.
+- The recorded video will be saved as an MP4 file in the This PC > Videos > Captures folder automatically.

 How to change the “audio to record” settings to include or exclude Microphone or other sources of audio?

 To change the audio settings of your recordings, press Win+G keys to open the Game bar overlay.
 At the top of the overlay, click on the settings icon (the gear icon).
 In the left sidebar, click on Capturing.
 From there, you can select whether you want to include audio from the game, microphone, apps or system, or if you want to disable them all during screen recording.